bennypowers/controller-host-color-picker/readme.md

 - Display the picked colour in HEX, HSL, or RGB
 - Use the picker in a popover menu
 - Add a lightness slider
-- Implement support for screenreaders #a11y
+- Implement WCAG contrast checking
 - Use alternate colour spaces
 - Keep the loupe always within the colour picker area
 - Animate the cursor